harper-concierge/kafka-webhook-bridge/README.md

   ```

 ### Service Dependencies and Health Checks
-- Zookeeper must be healthy before Kafka starts
 - Kafka must be healthy before Webhook service starts
 - Health checks are configured for all services to ensure proper startup order
 - Services use the `webhook-network` bridge network for internal communication

 ### Volume Management
-- Zookeeper data is persisted in `zookeeper_data` volume
 - Kafka data is persisted in `kafka_data` volume
 - Nginx certificates and configurations are stored in local `./nginx` directory